brizow/ServiceTagPuller/README.txt

 to return.
 Wait, look at results.

 Enhancements to think about.

 -Ping Machine prior to CMD call to see if it is up.
 -Pull mulitple machines to a grid style view.
+-Refactor the code, seems a bit messy.
+I'm making multiple calls to the same method.
 -Proper overlay instead of not responding.
+  -If you are waiting for results, this generally happens for PCs across a tunnel the app will go not responding if you are click happy.
 -Dump data in to a database directly.